 - Ability/willingness to work in a team as well as independently

 - English Language Level 4 and up is encouraged.

 - Due to COVID-19 most of the meetings and exploration is being done virtually.
 Therefore, it would benefit the Newcomer Volunteers if they have experience with technology, using various online platforms or they are willing to explore and learn.

 We ask our Newcomer Event Planners to sign off Media Release and Liability Waiver.
 Newcomer Event Planners also sign off a volunteer agreement which highlights their role and time commitment.

-We provide certificate of completion and general reference letter if required.
+We provide a certificate of completion and a general reference letter if required.

 Join as a Volunteer Mentor: